All Questions

 • GS-III includes Technology, Economic Development, Bio-Diversity, Environment, Security and Disaster Management,

 The first and most important step towards preparation is to be well acquainted with UPSC Syllabus , learn it by heart, that's the most crucial step to crack this exam, to know what to read and what to skip.
-In addition to this, never ever make a differentiation between prelims and mains, because nowadays what's happening is even in prelims, UPSC frame questions based on Mains syllabus, So, the first towards preparation shall be an integrated approach for both, that is Preliminary and Mains.
+In addition to this, never ever make a differentiation between prelims and mains, because nowadays what's happening is even in prelims, UPSC frame questions based on Mains syllabus, So, the first towards preparation shall be an integrated approach for both.

 Make a timetable,set targets on a daily,weekly and monthly basis,that's the only way to complete this extensive syllabus.

-Another equally important part is to start reading any newspaper like The Hindu, or Indian Express on a regular basis to be updated as well as gaining knowledge which shall be highly useful to you in future exam preparation part.
+Another equally important part is to read any newspaper like The Hindu, or Indian Express on a regular basis to be updated as well as gaining knowledge which shall be highly useful to you in future exam preparation part.
 Put a more emphasis on editorial part, it will not only broaden your perspective but help a lot in answer writing,and make sure whatever opinion you form it should be well balanced.
-You can also make notes of this,it'll be very useful in answer writing.

 When it comes to reading books ,start with basics, for each subject, you can do with NCERTs for this.
 This will build your foundation strong,as you progress, move on to other relevant books as mentioned below;